jadecobra/python_tdd_exercises/source/calculator/calculator_10.rst

 * Build programs with Test-Driven Development
 * Turn them into Flask websites
 * Turn them into beautiful Streamlit apps

-:ref:`Would you like to deploy your Streamlit calculator to the internet for free so anyone can use it?<how to deploy streamlit app>`

 -----